kandanapp/kandan/README.md

  * /me command!
  * Highly extensible plugin format

-CloudFuji Extended Features
+Cloudfuji Extended Features
 ===========================
-In addition to the standard features above, Kandan can take advantage of CloudFuji features when run on our cloud:
+In addition to the standard features above, Kandan can take advantage of Cloudfuji features when run on our cloud:

 * One-click deploy
-* Team-aware: Setup your team once, and have them in every CloudFuji app
+* Team-aware: Setup your team once, and have them in every Cloudfuji app
 * Event-aware: Build widgets that display build status, customer signups, website status, and much more

 SHUT UP AND LET ME USE IT
 =========================

-## CloudFuji
+## Cloudfuji
-If you're part of the CloudFuji Beta you should already have access to Kandan with all the enhanced features from the app store.
+If you're part of the [Cloudfuji Beta](http://cloudfuji.com) you already have access to Kandan with all the enhanced features from the app store.

-Just click launch on here https://cloudfuji.com/apps/new?app=kandan; you and your team should be all setup.
+Just click launch http://cloudfuji.com/apps/new?app=kandan; you and your team should be all setup.

 ## Cloud Foundry
 You'll need a [Cloud Foundry account](https://my.cloudfoundry.com/signup) and the [vmc gem](https://rubygems.org/gems/vmc) installed.
 Do you `vmc target <cloud foundry host>` and `vmc login`, and then this will get you up and running: